adelphi-ed-tech/au-courses/courses/multimedia-studio.md

     editing, graphic design, game design, computer programming, web design, etc.
--   understand key concepts of instructional design, including meeting the needs of the target audience and following sound and ethical pedagogical principles
+-   understand key concepts of instructional design, including meeting the needs of the target audience, assessing learning outcomes, and following sound and ethical pedagogical principles
 -   think creatively about far-reaching challenges in teaching and learning